Kim Kardashian & Kanye West Dish On Which One Of Their Kids Acts Like Them

 Kim Kardashian recently opened up more about her four children with Kanye West.

 The KKW Beauty CEO recently graced the cover of Vogue Arabia and got personal about her small tribe of Wests.
 According to Us Weekly, the E! star’s husband was the one to interview her for the cover story.
-During the interview, West asked his famous wife which one of their children- North, 6, Saint, 3, Chicago, 1 and Psalm, 3 months, has their notable personalities.
+During the interview, West asked his famous wife which one of their children – North, 6, Saint, 3, Chicago, 1 and Psalm, 3 months – has their notable personalities.
 Kardashian answered that she thinks their oldest daughter, North, is the spitting image of the “All of the Lights” rapper.

 “She is so creative, expressive and has so much of your personality,” Kardashian replied after being asked by West.
 “Saint, I think, has more of my personality.
 What do you think?”